District Directors

 Anthony Villarreal has been active in CCA for over 10 years and has completed the CCA Building Strong Locals and CCA California Leadership Academies.
 At MPC, he has been Membership Chair, active in Grievances, served as Vice President for two years, and is currently President.
 He’s helped his local win pay raises, improvements to salary schedules, recognition and compensation for department chairs, and helped negotiate MOU’s in response to the pandemic, remote work, and return to campus.
 He believes in public education as essential to a democratic society and deeply appreciates the important role of educators in demonstrating solidarity and the power of unionism and collective bargaining for all workers.

-College of the Canyons — Term: Complete Unexpired 2024-2026 — Contact District E Director
+Bakersfield College 1st Term: 2026-2028 Contact District E Director

 Represents: College of the Canyons FA, Kern CC Chapter, Taft College FA (West Kern), West Hills CFA

-Wendy’s Bio Coming Soon
+Justin’s Bio Coming Soon!

 District F: Caleb Castaneda

-Crafton Hills College (San Bernardino CCD) — 2nd Term: 2025-2027 — Communications Committee — Contact District F Director
+Crafton Hills College (San Bernardino CCD) 2nd Term: 2025-2027 Communications Committee Contact District F Director

 Represents: Barstow CFA, Copper Mountain CFA, San Bernardino CCD FA, Victor Valley CFA